eligaconstance/staging/docs/using_console/console-advanced-deployment.md

 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You can determine the zone that the other node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.

 If **multizone-capable storage** is configured for your cluster, when a zone failure occurs, the nodes can come up in another zone with their associated storage intact, ensuring high availability of the node.
-In order to leverage this capability with the Fabric  Operatons Console, you need to configure your cluster to use **SDS (Portworx)** storage.
+In order to leverage this capability with the Fabric Operations Console, you need to configure your cluster to use **SDS (Portworx)** storage.
 And when you deploy a peer, select the advanced deployment option labeled **Deployment zone selection** and then select **Across all zones**.

 ### Sizing a peer during creation

 The peer pod has four containers that can be adjusted:

-- **Peer container**: Encapsulates the internal peer processes (such as validating transactions) and the fabric (in other words, the transaction history) for all of the channels it belongs to.
+- **Peer container**: Encapsulates the internal peer processes (such as validating transactions) and the blockchain (in other words, the transaction history) for all of the channels it belongs to.
 Note that the storage of the peer also includes the smart contracts that are installed on the peer.
 - **CouchDB container**: Where the state databases of the peer are stored.
 Recall that each channel has a distinct state database.
 - **Smart contract container**: Recall that during a transaction, the relevant smart contract is "invoked" (in other words, run).
 Note that all smart contracts that you install on the peer will run in a separate container inside your peer pod, which is known as a Docker-in-Docker container.
 - **Smart contract launcher container**: Used to launch a separate pod for each smart contract, eliminating the need for a Docker-in-Docker container in the peer pod.
 Note that the smart contract launcher container is not where smart contracts actually run, and is therefore given a smaller default resource than the "smart contracts" container that used to be deployed along with a peer.
 It only exists to help create the pods where smart contracts run.
 You must make your own allowances in your deployment for the containers for smart contracts, as the pods spun up by the smart contract launcher are not bound by strict resource limitations.
 The pod will use as many resources as it needs depending on the size of a smart contract and the processing load it encounters.

->**_IMPORTANT:_** Note that a separate pod will be created for each smart contract that is installed on each peer, even if you have multiple peers on the same channel that have all installed the same smart contract.
+Note that a separate pod will be created for each smart contract that is installed on each peer, even if you have multiple peers on the same channel that have all installed the same smart contract.
 So if you have three peers on a channel, and install a smart contract on each one, you will have three smart contract pods running.
 However, if these three peers are on more than one channel using the **exact same** smart contract, you will still only have three pods running.
 These smart contract pods will not be deleted if you delete the peer.
 You must delete them **separately**.
+{:important}

 The peer also includes a gRPC web proxy container, you cannot adjust the compute for this container.